Developer: Argonaut/Nintendo Publisher: Nintendo Released: 03/23/93 Genre: Rail Shooter

 The soundtrack is equally impressive, a booming space opera that really underscores the space combat.
 There is a considerable amount of chatter from your teammates, some of it relating to the current situation and others just for fun.
 These moments give the character’s personality: Falco is generally arrogant and rarely grateful for help.
 Peppy will offer helpful hints while Slippy is……..special.
 Full voice acting would not come until the sequel.
 There’s a fair amount of sampled speech, especially in the intro and ending.
 It was pretty impressive outside of CD games and the occasional sports game.
 Crystal clear speech too.

-Star Fox is a single player shooter but you aren’t alone.
+Star Fox is single player but you are not alone.
 The Star Fox crew are present in every mission unless shot down, at which point they are gone for 1 level.
 Radio chatter is constant as they’ll alert you to events or offer subtle hints.
 The majority of the time they are off-screen although occasionally they’ll fly by and hit a random enemy.
 Your primary interaction with the crew will be bailing them out of trouble.
-Mostly it’ll be god damn Slippy.
+Mostly it will be god damn Slippy.
 In most cases these situations break up the flow of the level and add an additional challenge to hitting that 100% kill rate.
 It does get annoying when they occur three times back to back though.
 While you may not see it directly they are killing enemies off-screen and if they are missing for a level you will definitely notice it, especially in the later levels.

-The FX chip allowed for impressive visuals for the time and the game excels at really showing off in 3d but that would have meant nothing without good level design.
+The FX chip allows for impressive visuals for the time and the game excels at really showing off in 3d but that would have meant nothing without good level design.
 It is in this respect that Star Fox truly shines.
 Nearly every level plays out like an epic space battle out of a sci-fi movie or TV show.
 Corneria is the perfect introductory level and is followed up by a trip through an asteroid field.
 It is stage three’s attack on Andross Space Armada that really sells the game.
 Here you are destroying capital ships and actually flying inside some of them to destroy their reactor cores.
 And this is just the initial route!
 Other routes will see you change the weather on Titania, battle sea creatures in Sector Y and finally attack the planet Venom.

 Most rail shooters are incredibly short thrill rides yet Star Fox has considerable replay value in comparison.
 There are three paths to Venom through the Lylat system that correspond to easy, normal, and hard difficulty.
-These don’t simply affect the challenge but have entirely separate levels, offering plenty of replay value.
+These do not simply affect the challenge but have entirely separate levels, offering plenty of replay value.
 There are also a few hidden surprises on the map as well.
 While a bonus ending for achieving a perfect 100% run could have been cool the three paths are reason enough to play Star Fox more than once.

 In Closing